TobiWo/eth-duties/README.md

 * add validation of beacon client url
 * add validator pubkey parsing
+* add support for more than 300 validators (split provided validators to chunks for api calls)
 * add space trimming to index and pubkey parsing from file
 * add some explainer at program start for color coding
 * improve fetching in case no duties could be detected